alkampfergit/personal-blog/codewrecks/content/post/old/2008/07/relations-are-really-so-useful.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 This is my address ;), but it is a value or an entity object?
 In a software for an E-Commerce we can agree that having an address without a customer, or supplier or some other entity is really not useful, so the address is a good candidate to be a Value Object.
 The situation can be different for a software that need to calculate ICI (ICI is a tax on house in Italy), in such a software an address can be an entity, because the address identify the entity that has to be taxed.
-The key question that makes us distinguish between value and entity object is â€œThis object can have a lifecycle of his own?â€.
+The key question that makes us distinguish between value and entity object is *This object can have a lifecycle of his own?*.

 *A correct use of Value Objects leads to reduction of relations*, because relations from or to a Value Object is not permitted except from the object that contains it.
 Quite often the value object is stored in the same table as the owning object, it has no id and he share the lifecycle with containing object, so making a relation to it has really no sense.